guegueng/futureDocs/harvesting.markdown

 ## Failed Harvest Alerts

-Alerts occur when a harvest attempt fails 10 times.
+The other sub-page under "Activity" is Alerts.
+These occur when a harvest attempt fails 10 times.
 In addition to being listed in the harvest log with the status “Failed”, these harvests will also be listed on the Alerts page:

 ![alert page](images/alerts.png)